 “how we create is what we create.”

-CYNTHIA DEWI OKA (Dewi) is a poet, creative facilitator, and narrative strategist with a global perspective and two decades of cross-sector experience working at the intersection of art, spirit, and strategy to transform complexity into clarity.
+CYNTHIA DEWI OKA (Dewi) is a writer, facilitator, and strategist with a global perspective who works at the intersection of art, spirit, and strategy to transform complexity into clarity.

-She is the author of four acclaimed poetry collections: A Tinderbox in Three Acts, published by BOA Editions in 2022; Fire Is Not a Country (2021) and Salvage (2017) published by Northwestern University Press; and Nomad of Salt and Hard Water, published by Thread Makes Blanket in 2016.
-Among other distinctions, Dewi has been awarded the Amy Clampitt Residency, Leeway Foundation’s Transformation Award, and the Tupelo Quarterly Poetry Prize.
+Dewi has authored four acclaimed poetry collections: A Tinderbox in Three Acts, published by BOA Editions in 2022; Fire Is Not a Country (2021) and Salvage (2017) published by Northwestern University Press; and Nomad of Salt and Hard Water, published by Thread Makes Blanket in 2016.
+Among other distinctions, she has been awarded the Amy Clampitt Residency, Leeway Foundation’s Transformation Award, and the Tupelo Quarterly Poetry Prize.

 For fifteen years, Dewi worked in globally oriented, justice-driven organizations and movements.
 Most recently, she served as Editor-in-Chief of Adi Magazine (2022–2024), which explores international issues through the lens of art and ideas, and as Senior Manager of Global Campaigns at Renaissance3 (2023–2025), an award-winning digital strategy and communications agency that advances democracy, human rights, and more humane economies worldwide.